rclone/rclone/docs/content/docs.md

 Normally rclone will look at modification time and size of files to see if they are equal.
-If you set this flag then rclone will check MD5SUM and size to determine if files are equal.
+If you set this flag then rclone will check the file hash and size to determine if files are equal.

+This is useful when the remote doesn't support setting modified time and a more accurate sync is desired than just checking the file size.

-This is very useful when transferring between remotes which store the MD5SUM on the object which include swift, s3, drive, and google cloud storage.
+This is very useful when transferring between remotes which store the same hash type on the object, eg Drive and Swift.
+For details of which remotes support which hash type see the table in the [overview section](/overview/).

 Eg `rclone --checksum sync s3:/bucket swift:/bucket` would run much quicker than without the `--checksum` flag.